 An introduction to the Physical Activity for Health Research Centre (PAHRC).

-PAHRC is a research centre within the Institute of Sport, Physical Education and Health Sciences in Moray House School of Education and Sport which aims to provide evidence of how to encourage people of all ages to ‘sit less and move more’.
+PAHRC is a research centre within the Institute of Sport, Physical Education and Health Sciences in Moray House School of Education and Sport.
+We aim to provide evidence of how to encourage people of all ages to ‘sit less and move more’.

-Social Wellbeing MOOC - Walking for Wellbeing.
-Professor Nanette Mutrie talks about the health benefits of walking.
+Walking for Wellbeing: Professor Nanette Mutrie talks about the health benefits of walking